DSIMPS10/tiki-taka-toe/README.md

 ### Running the Flask API locally

-- The API can run locally to connect to the Elephant SQL Postgres database.
+- The API can run locally to connect to the Elephant SQL Postgres database
 - The code for the flaks API is stored in the `flask_pkg` folder
+- A `.env` file in the `flask_pkg` folder containing credentials for the database connection is required

 #### API steps: